 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment grows in complexity and functionality.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be especially useful as equipment grows in complexity and functionality.

-Another key perk of working in HVAC is little to no student debt.
+Another benefit of working in HVAC is almost zero student debt.

 A Daily Schedule as an HVAC Technician

-Aside from launching your own business, there are other paths for career advancement.
+In addition to owning your own business, there are other paths for career advancement.
 These include:

 - HVAC manager, $72,515 average salary